Eliminating Quantization Errors in Classification-Based Sound Source Localization: Experimental results

 \subsubsection{Effect of backbone networks on performance}

-In the previous experiments, the backbone networks are all PNN.
-In this subsection, we study how the backbone networks affect the performance.

-Table \ref{tab:l1_snet} lists the performance of the comparison methods using SNet as the backbone network on both simulated data L1 and real-world data.
-Comparing the table with Table \ref{tab:r1_pnn}, we see that the proposed strategy of the ULD, MSE(wo), and WAD-3 performs the best on L1 and the office room, which is consistent with the results with the PNN backbone network.
-Although the best performance on the conference room appears with the proposed MSE(wo) and WAD-3 combined with GLC, the performance of the proposed strategy of the ULD, MSE(wo), and WAD-3 follows closely, which is consistent with the results with the PNN backbone network as well.
+In previous experiments, all backbone networks were PNN.
+In this subsection, we study how backbone networks affect performance.
+Table \ref{tab:l1_snet} lists comparison method performance using SNet as the backbone network on both simulated data L1 and real-world data.
+Compared to Table \ref{tab:r1_pnn}, we see the proposed ULD, MSE(wo), and WAD-3 strategy performs best on L1 and the office room, consistent with results using the PNN backbone network.
+Although the best performance in the conference room appears with proposed MSE(wo) and WAD-3 combined with GLC, proposed ULD, MSE(wo), and WAD-3 performance follows closely, consistent with the PNN backbone results.